chaubss/SCM-NREGA/README.md

 ## Future work

-- Currently, the seasonal and residual component was removed only for the outcome variable (NDVI), however, perhaps the model would benifit from doing so for covariate data as well as it would make training easier.
+- Currently, the seasonal and residual component was removed only for the outcome variable (NDVI), however, perhaps the model would benefit from doing so for covariate data as well as it would make training easier.

 - We can also conduct several placebo tests where the treatment of interest is reassigned to a time other than when the treatment was done or to a panchayat other than the one treated.